 A good requirements analysis thus remains key in this regard.

-In my opinion, this issue is somewhat theoretical.
-However, since I am often asked why an organization should not look to its ERP software to provide it with CPM features, I will endeavour to answer that now.
+This issue is somewhat theoretical.
+However, since we are often asked why an organization should not look to its ERP software to provide it with CPM features, we will endeavour to answer that now.

-In 2015, connectivity issues are a thing of the past: all software, whether ERP or BoB, boasts of its software’s infinite connectivity options.
+Today, connectivity issues are a thing of the past: all software, whether ERP or BoB, boasts of its software’s infinite connectivity options.
 Rather than focussing on this, the assurance that the software can meet your needs should be the determining factor in your choice.
+Hence the interest of several organizations in using a solution specialized in organizational performance management vs a module of their ERP.
 In order to ascertain this, you need to meet with many suppliers and not only your ERP vendor.

 Although internationally recognized software products generally support both centralized and decentralized processes, this is nevertheless a relevant issue, as there are still software products on the market that do not adequately support this function.

 It is also important to understand the flexibility of potential solutions.
-If Finance finds the tool too inflexible and cannot properly control the rollout, it is likely to be uncomfortable with decentralization and will want to maintain control.
+If Finance finds the tool too inflexible and cannot properly control the rollout, they are likely to be uncomfortable with decentralization and will want to maintain control.

 Like ERP software, CPM systems require special attention when it comes to security.
 When preparing budgets or producing management reports, deciding what information will be visible to users entering data is crucial, as is the ability to configure information accessible in reports.